design-practice-repository

 Annotated QAS Template

-See the sample chapter of ADD 3.0 book by Humberto Cervantes and Rick Kazman @Cervantes:2016 for the SEI visualization.
+See the sample chapter of ADD 3.0 book by Humberto Cervantes and Rick Kazman (@Cervantes:2016) or the section overview of arc42 for QAS visualizations.

 Example(s)